aws/jsii/gh-pages/content/home/runtime-architecture.md

 The *Wrapper* process manages the *Core* process such that:

+!!! info
+    It would be possible to use a single `node` process (the *`@jsii/runtime` Core* process) for any platform that supposed spawning child processes with additional open file descriptors.
+This is for example not possible in **Java** and **C#**, which is why this dual-process contraption was devised.

+    In such cases, the *Host Application* would spawn the *Core* process and directly operate on the file descriptors as described below.

 - Any requests received from the *Host Application* through the *Wrapper*'s `STDIN` stream is forwarded to the *Core* process' `FD#3`.
 - Any response written to the *Core*'s `FD#4` stream is forwarded to the *Host